zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-delete.md

 ---
-Title: Bulk Delete in EF Core | Delete entities without tracking them
+Title: Bulk Delete in EF Core with Entity Framework Extensions
 MetaDescription: Efficiently delete Entity Framework data with EF Core Bulk Delete Extensions.
 Customize options to quickly delete large numbers of entities with ease, compatible with all EF versions including EF Core 7, 6, 5, 3, and EF6.
 Optimize your database operations - try it now.
-LastMod: 2026-05-12
+LastMod: 2026-05-26
 ---

 # EF Core Bulk Delete with Entity Framework Extensions